-Service Members Undergo Sexual Assault Prevention Training
+Service Members Receive Sexual Assault Prevention Training

 DAVID GREENE, HOST:

 All this month, members of the military have been in sessions focusing on how to prevent sexual assault.
-It's part of a stand-down declared Secretary of Defense Chuck Hagel.
+It's part of a stand-down declared by Secretary of Defense Chuck Hagel.
 That means service members drop what they're doing and go through intensive training to deal with what has been a growing problem.
 NPR's Larry Abramson sat in on some of the sessions.